bcgov/developer-portal/README.md

 To run against a dev instance:

-- modify the [playwright.config.ts](./playwright.config.ts) file to include the url you want to test
+- Set the `PLAYWRIGHT_URL` to your dev instance when running the test
-- `yarn test:e2e`
+- `PLAYWRIGHT_URL=https://dev.example.org yarn test:e2e`

 ### Dockerfile